therijalsam/Shiftmakerapp/README.md

 # Shift Making App

 The **Shift Making App** is a modern web application designed to streamline shift schedule management.
 Built with **React TSX** and **Vite**, the app enables users to create, view, and generate shift schedules, along with the ability to download them as PDFs.
-The app leverages **html2pdf.js** for PDF generation and **Lucider React** components for a smooth, visually appealing user experience.
+The app leverage **Lucider React** components for a smooth, visually appealing user experience.

 ## Features